Fat wedge filtrations and decomposition of polyhedral products: Fat wedge filtration of

 \section{Fat wedge filtration of $\RZ_K$}

-In this section, we introduce the fat wedge filtration of $\Z_K(C\underline{X},\underline{X})$ and investigate that of the real moment-angle complex $\RZ_K$.
+In this section, we introduce the fat wedge filtration of $\Z_K(C\underline{X},\underline{X})$ and investigate the filtration of the real moment-angle complex $\RZ_K$.
 We first define the fat wedge filtration of a general subspace of a product of spaces.
-Recall that the generalized fat wedge of $\underline{X}$ is defined by
+Let $T^k$ be the $k^\text{th}$ generalized fat wedge of $X_1,\ldots,X_m$ as in Example \ref{wedge-example} for $k=0,\ldots,m$.
+Then we get a filtration